-Don is currently the President of the Mount Eliza Neighbourhood House, held the position of Chairperson of the peninsula Advisory Committee for Elders (PACE) from 2009 – 2013, and as Vice President of Peninsula Transport Assist (PTA) is responsible for developing the organizations systems, processes and strategic plan.
+Don is the former President of the Mount Eliza Neighbourhood House, held the position of Chairperson of the peninsula Advisory Committee for Elders (PACE) from 2009 – 2013, and as Vice President of Peninsula Transport Assist (PTA) is responsible for developing the organizations systems, processes and strategic plan.

 Nicola is an Engineer who currently works in the water industry.
 She previously spent eight years working in traffic and transport roles in Local Government, where she developed a passion for road safety and community engagement.
 Nicola thinks of herself as being inquisitive and a problem solver and hence has an interest in innovative transport options for the members of our community.

 Nicola has held a Masters in Maintenance Management and Reliability for a number of years and recently graduated from the Australian Institute of Business with a Masters in Business Administration.
 She currently lives in her home town of Rosebud with her family.
 They enjoy going to the beach, exploring the Mornington Peninsula, playing and watching sport and travelling together.

 MTax (UNSW), BCom/LLB (Melb), GradDip Theology (ANU), CPA

 Fellow of the Australian Institute of Company Directors, Member – Taxation Institute of Australia, former Regional Business Manager and Bursar of the St Columbans Mission Society a large not-for-profit, recipient of the Rotary Club of Mount Eliza Shine on Award, City of Bundoorah Outstanding Community Engagement Award, Former Chair – International Audit Sub-committee St Columbans Mission Society, treasurer of the Mount Eliza Neighbourhood House Inc., Secretary of a local non-profit sporting association.